sebastian-mrozek/dragtoe/README.md

 Building the project
 -----
-Project has been built with Java 11 and gradle, so it can be built by either running the following command:
+Project has been built with Java 11 and gradle, so it can be built (including docker image) by either running the following command:
 ```
 ./gradlew clean build jibDockerBuild